DaniTRDev/EzPacker/EzIRBuilder/Syntax.md

 This file describes the syntax of the IR.

+# Syntax Format
+The general syntax for the IR depends on the keyword.
+Generally, for instruction keywords this syntax is followed:

+- Single arguments: ``.instr source`` / ``.instr destination``.
+Depends on the instruction (push, pop, ...).
+- Multiple arguments: ``.instr destination, source``.

+Sources and destinations can be of type:
+- Virtual Register: In the form of %vRegName.
+- Immediate: In the form of 12312, 4919, ....
+- Memory: In the form discussed in [Memory Addressing](#memory-adressing)

 # Data types

 This chapter includes how to types are defined within the IR.
 Take in my mind that many types are architecture-specific: